 So, the results of the Surgent CPA ReadySCORE vs. actual CPA Exam score are that your ReadySCORE should be very close to your actual CPA Exam score.
 And your actual CPA Exam score may even be higher than your ReadySCORE.

 Though Surgent is still one of the younger companies in the CPA Exam prep market, having not been founded decades ago like some of their competitors, this company and its courses still have a good reputation in the space.

 I have personally placed Surgent CPA Review very high on my list of CPA review courses due to the fact that the positives of Surgent’s course significantly outweigh the negatives, as you can see from these 2 lists:

-So, how does my #1 course compare to my #2 course?
+So, how does Gleim CPA compare to Surgent CPA?

 Well, you can’t go wrong with either.
 But, I believe that Surgent CPA Review is the better choice for students who’ve just graduated from college.
 I also prefer it for candidates who want to pass the exam fast.
 Surgent’s adaptive technology saves you time and doesn’t make you study anything you already know.
 And Surgent’s content is comprehensive enough that you’ll learn what you need to know if you can stay focused on your own.

 On the other hand, Gleim CPA Review is ideal for candidates who have been out of school for a while and may need to go back to the basics with some topics.
 Gleim has adaptive technology as well, but its content is more exhaustive.
 Therefore, you can learn the exam content at a deep level.
 Gleim also offers several levels of customer support even for their lower-tier courses.
 Their exam mentors help candidates get through all the stages of the CPA Exam process.